inside.ewu.edu

 Pre-requisites: admission to the graduate counseling program, clinical mental health specialty.

-This course provides an overview of the role of the clinical mental health counselor in the community.
-It includes an examination of the history, philosophy, professional practice, advocacy, ethics and laws pertaining to clinical mental health counselors.
-Students will also interact with clinical mental health counselors in the community.
+Provides an overview of the role of the clinical mental health counselor in the community.
+It includes an examination of the history, philosophy, professional practice, advocacy, ethics, and laws pertaining to clinical mental health counselors.
+Students also interact with clinical mental health counselors in the community.

 PSYC 537.
 ADVANCED PSYCHOPATHOLOGY.
 4 Credits.